Students Begin #MyLastShot Campaign To Ask Images Of Their Death To Be Shared If Killed By Gun Violence

 — Shane Green (@shanegreen) March 31, 2019

-CNN‘s high-profile coverage of the trend pushed the cause forward even further, with the hashtag trending strongly on social media platforms including Twitter, Facebook, and Instagram.
+CNN‘s high-profile coverage of the trend pushed the cause forward even further, with the hashtag trending strongly on social media platforms, including Twitter, Facebook, and Instagram.

-Tyner, who was not yet born when the shooting tragedy occurred at her high school, says that she was motivated to action not only by the legacy of Columbine, but her own experience watching media coverage of much more contemporary incidents, specifically the 2012 shooting in a movie theater in nearby Aurora and last year’s shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
+Tyner, who was not yet born when the shooting tragedy occurred at her high school, says that she was motivated to action not only by the legacy of Columbine, but her own experience watching media coverage of much more contemporary incidents, specifically the 2012 shooting at a movie theater in nearby Aurora, and last year’s shooting at Marjory Stoneman Douglas High School in Parkland, Florida.

-She says that while there is no way to know exactly how the campaign would play out if one of its participants did fall victim to gun violence, she ultimately felt that the disturbing but powerful imagery would circulate predominantly on social media, rather than through traditional outlets.
+She says that while there is no way to know exactly how the campaign would play out if one of its participants did fall victim to gun violence, she ultimately felt that the disturbing, but powerful imagery would circulate predominantly on social media, rather than through traditional outlets.

-Tyner also recalled her discussions on the topic with her own parents, who she reported were initially shocked by the concept but ultimately came to the understanding that there was value in the approach.
+Tyner also recalled her discussions on the topic with her own parents, who she reported were initially shocked by the concept, but ultimately came to the understanding that there was value in the approach.

-Advancing the cause, Parkland shooting survivor turned prominent anti-violence activist David Hogg shared on Twitter his own #MyLastShot sticker, further driving forward the social buzz around the campaign.
+Advancing the cause, Parkland shooting survivor-turned-prominent anti-violence activist David Hogg shared on Twitter his own #MyLastShot sticker, further driving forward the social buzz around the campaign.